ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 {{< figureforgallery src="user1.png" alt="Screenshot of builds tab of a repository." >}}

-The top tabs allow you to explore different resources.
+The top tabs allow you to explore different resources in this universe.
 The __builds__ tab shows  the current state of the repository: a table with the name and version of each package, including the commit date, author, and build status.
 Clicking on the package name in the table sends you to the homepage of the package (more on this below), and the maintainer name links to the subdomain of that maintainer, listing other projects maintained by this person.

 The __packages__ tab on each universe lists descriptions from all packages in the repository, and the __articles__ tab shows all articles (e.g. vignettes).
 The __contributors__ tab shows contributor statistics for the organization or maintainer.
 Clicking on the names again allows you to navigate to another universe, to explore work by this other person.